Monday, 31 August 2015

 METHOD :

-Preheat the oven to 180* C.
+Preheat the oven to 180* C. Mix together all the dry ingredients.

-Add the oil and incorporate with the butter well.
+In another bowl cream together the butter and sugar.
+Add the oil and incorporate with the butter and sugar well.

-Beat till it becomes lighter.
+Add the milk.
+Beat till the batter becomes lighter.

-Once done, beat the batter till it is light and fluffy.
+Add the flour mix little by little.
+Once done, beat the batter till it is lighter and fluffy.

 Place paper cups on the muffin moulds.